Chandler-Davidson/CS496-Surveyist/README.md

 ### Respondent

 As a Respondent, you will receive a one time use url from a Surveyor.
 Following the url takes you to a page that includes the established data visualization and a set of questions regarding such.

+## Getting Started

+### Server

+The Nancy server is able to be run as a console application after building in Visual Studio.

+### Client

+The client side application is built in Next.js.
+To start up a development server, run the following command within the Client folder: `npm i && npm run dev`.